moveit/moveit2_tutorials/doc/planning_scene_ros_api/planning_scene_ros_api_tutorial.rst

  * Object gets detached from the robot.
  * Object is removed from the planning scene.

-.. role:: red

-**Note:** You may see an error message reading :red:`Found empty JointState message`.
-This is a known bug and will be fixed soon.

 The entire code
 ---------------
 The entire code can be seen :codedir:`here in the MoveIt GitHub project<planning_scene_ros_api>`.